dask_ml.preprocessing

 Whether to use the categorical dtype information when y is a dask or pandas Series with a categorical dtype.

-Attributes: - classes_ : array of shape (n_class,)
+- classes_array of shape (n_class,)

 Holds the label for each class.

-- dtype_ : Optional CategoricalDtype
+- dtype_Optional CategoricalDtype

 For Categorical y, the dtype is stored here.